Search

 Apply the changes defined in the override file on top of the chart defaults:

-helm upgrade varnish-enterprise varnish/varnish-enterprise -f cluster-values.yaml
+helm upgrade varnish-enterprise varnish/varnish-enterprise -f values.yaml

 Validation